 - All apartments are subject to a technical inspection by the Campus Facility Manager once a year.
-The date of the inspection will be advised in advance. - Water, windows and lights: Do not waste water or electricity in a common or a private room.
+The date of the inspection will be advised in advance. - Water, windows, heating and lights: With the current energy crises, it is really important to save water or electricity in the common or private rooms.
 Turn off the lights when you are the last one to leave a room, such as a common room, laundry room, chapel, etc. Do not leave the window open while the heat is turned on.
-After opening the windows the ventilation should be turned down.

-- Snow: If there is snow on your balcony or terrace, please clear it yourself ASAP.
+After opening the windows the ventilation should be turned down. - Snow: If there is snow on your balcony or terrace, please clear it yourself ASAP.
 It could cause serious problems to the building and to the apartments below. - Litter: Do not litter.
 This includes cigarette butts. - Do not store garbage outside of your apartment (on the staircase or balcony).
 This easily attracts insects and the smell would be a nuisance to your neighbors. - Do not throw away any waste into the toilets. - Bikes and strollers may only be stored in the rooms allocated for that purpose. - Pets are not allowed.
 This applies to any kind of pet. - Lost Electronic Key / Transponder: If you lose a key, please contact the Campus Facilities Manager immediately.
 The fee for a replacement key is €50. - Fountain: At no time should anyone, children or adults play in or attempt to walk on the fountain in the courtyard. - All children's bikes and toys should be marked with family name and building.
 Parents have the responsibility to ensure these items are not left in the courtyard or the corridors overnight. - Banging on the stair railings and radiators, whether intentionally or by accident, travels through each apartment.
 Please refrain from hitting.